Stephon Castle’s monster night fuels San Antonio Spurs in NBA victory

 Castle reached 40 points with a put-back dunk midway through the fourth quarter that put San Antonio up 129-108.

 He said: “Having a game like this, it’s definitely a dream come true.
-It felt good just to be out there feeling comfortable with every shot that I took and (got to) see them go in.”
+It felt good just to be out there feeling comfortable with every shot that I took and see them go in.”

 The Houston Rockets, fuelled by Alperen Sengun’s triple-double and some timely baskets from superstar Kevin Durant, rallied to beat the short-handed NBA champions the Thunder 112-106 in Oklahoma City.

-Houston trailed by as many as 15 in the second quarter against a Thunder team missing reigning NBA Most Valuable Player Shai Gilgeous-Alexander, who is out through the All-Star break with an abdominal injury
+Houston trailed by as many as 15 in the second quarter against a Thunder team missing reigning NBA Most Valuable Player Shai Gilgeous-Alexander, who is out through the All-Star break with an abdominal injury.

 But they chipped away to take the lead in the third period and held on down the stretch to snap a two-game losing streak.